Finiteness of N =4 super-Yang-Mills effective action in terms of dressed N =1 superfields: Introduction

 The effective action is restricted by consequences of various symmetries of the classical action that at the quantum level take the form of specific identities.
 One of them is the Slavnov--Taylor (ST) identity \cite{Slavnov:1972fg}-\cite{Zinn-Justin:1974mc}.
 This generalizes the Ward--Takahashi identity of quantum electrodynamics to the non-Abelian case and can be derived starting from the property of invariance of the tree-level action with respect to BRST symmetry \cite{Becchi:1974md,Tyutin:1975qk}.
 The ST identity can be formulated as equations involving variational derivatives of the effective action.
 In the general ${\cal N} =1$ supersymmetric theory it can be written as \cite{Piguet:1996ys}

 Here the standard definition of the measures in superspace is used

 The effective action $\G$ generates one particle irreducible amplitudes of the quantum fields and contains all the information about the quantum behaviour of the theory.
 It is a functional of the effective fields $V,b,\bar{b},c,\bar{c},\F,\bF$ and external sources $K,L,\bar{L},k,\bar{k},$ coupled at tree level to BRST-transformations of the corresponding classical fields \cite{Faddeev:1980be}.
-We use two types of regularization: regularization by higher derivatives \cite{Krivoshchekov:1978xg,West:1985jx} and regularization by dimensional reduction \cite{Siegel:1979wq,Capper:1979ns}.
+We use two types of UV regularization: regularization by higher derivatives \cite{Krivoshchekov:1978xg,West:1985jx} and regularization by dimensional reduction \cite{Siegel:1979wq,Capper:1979ns}.

 We will show that the actual variables of the effective action are dressed effective superfields, that is, they are effective superfields convoluted with some unspecified dressing functions that are parts of propagators.
 Kernels accompanying the dressed effective fields in the effective action are related to the scattering amplitudes of the particles.
 A similar problem has been solved in component formalism \cite{Cvetic:2004kx,Cvetic:2006kk}.
-As has been argued in Refs. \cite{Cvetic:2004kx,Cvetic:2006kk} in that formalism the dressed mean fields appear to be the actual variables of the effective action, leaving the kernels of the action independent of any scale, ultraviolet or infrared, in case of ${\cal N} =4$ supersymmetric Yang--Mills theory.
+As has been argued in Refs. \cite{Cvetic:2004kx,Cvetic:2006kk} in that formalism the dressed mean fields appear to be the actual variables of the effective action, leaving the kernels of the action independent of any scale in the limit of removing all the regularizations, ultraviolet or off-shell infrared, in case of ${\cal N} =4$ supersymmetric Yang--Mills theory.
 This statement has been confirmed by the explicit calculation in Ref. \cite{Cvetic:2006iu}.
-In the present paper this problem is considered by using ${\cal N} =1$ superfield formalism which keep one of the supersymmetries apparent and conserve all the R-symmetries which we need to apply anomaly multiplet ideas \cite{Sohnius:1981sn}.
+In the present paper this problem is considered by using ${\cal N} =1$ superfield formalism which keeps one of the supersymmetries apparent and conserves all the R-symmetries which we need to apply anomaly multiplet ideas \cite{Sohnius:1981sn}.
 The important point of Refs. \cite{Cvetic:2004kx,Cvetic:2006kk,Cvetic:2002dx,Cvetic:2002in,Kondrashuk:2000br,Kang:2004cs,Kondrashuk:2003tw,Kondrashuk:2001yd} is the possibility to absorb the two point proper functions in the re-definition of the effective fields.